abhishek-kumar-code/Redfish_Public/Specification.md

 | <a name="status-503"></a>503 Service Unavailable             | The server is currently unable to handle the request due to temporary overloading or maintenance of the server.                                                                                                                                                                                                                                                                                                                                                                        |

 #### Metadata Responses
+Metadata describes resources, collections, capabilities and service-dependent behavior to generic consumers, including OData client tools and applications with no specific understanding of this specification.
+Clients are not required to request metadata if they already have sufficient understanding of the target service; for example, to request and interpret a JSON representation of a resource defined in this specification.

 ##### Service Metadata
 The service metadata describes top-level resources and resource types of the service according to [OData-Schema](#OData-CSDL).
-The SPMA Service Metadata is represented as a CSDL XML document with a root element named "Edmx", defined in the http://docs.oasis-open.org/odata/ns/edmx" namespace, and with an OData Version attribute equal to "4.0".
+The SPMA Service Metadata is represented as an XML document with a root element named "Edmx", defined in the http://docs.oasis-open.org/odata/ns/edmx" namespace, and with an OData Version attribute equal to "4.0".

 ~~~xml
 <edmx:Edmx xmlns:edmx="http://docs.oasis-open.org/odata/ns/edmx" Version="4.0">